torum/XmlClients/FeedDesk/README.md

 ## Planning

 ### Core
-- [ ] "Read lator" or saved or boolmark or star or favorits or whatever.
+- [ ] "Read lator" or saved or boolmark or star or favorites or whatever.
 - [ ] Update entry data when entry is updated.
 - [ ] Basic Auth.
 - [ ] Auto reflesh.